Officers

 Adam Kim

 Hailing from the north suburbs of Chicago, IL, Adam first moved to California in 2008 to work in tech and engineering.
 But 2016 changed everything: we got an inexperienced idiot in office, but also a certain Bernard Sanders opened Adam's eyes to the huge gaps in progress even in our own San Francisco and how possible it was to accomplish this.
 Wanting to start making big changes fast, Adam joined the San Francisco Berniecrats in 2017 to find allies and even ran for District 4 Supervisor in 2018.
-This is the first time Adam will be serving as a Berniecrats officer, and his goal is to keep San Francisco well-informed on the elections we'll be facing in 2022 to truly be a progressive city, not only by reputation but by action.
+This is the second time Adam will be serving as a Berniecrats officer, and his goal is to keep San Francisco well-informed on the elections we'll be facing in 2022 to truly be a progressive city, not only by reputation but by action.

 Mary Leatherman